 Each R code chunk can be run separately.
-The output from each chunk can include both the code and the results (use echo=FALSE).
+The output from each chunk can include both the code and the results (use echo=TRUE as a chunk option) or just the results (use echo=FALSE).
 The output, including figures, may be shown inline (in the .Rmd file), but many people find this distracting, and prefer to see the output in the Console and Plot panels, which can be set from the Options menu (select Chunk Output in Console).